fanluo12/LC/1D-DynamicProgramming/README.md

 ## 118. Pascal's Triangle && 119.
 Pascal's Triangle II
 Loop through from 0 to numRows - 1, initiate an empty list for each level.
 Then nested loop through index j from 0 to i, if j is 0 or j == i, level arraylist add 1, else add previous level (j - 1) + (j)

+## **132. Palindrome Partitioning II
+1. Use 2D boolean array to represent i == j or not to judge palindrome
+2. Use 1D dp array to update curs
+3. For loop right window through each position, and each time minimum cut should be the number of index.
+Then for each index, nested for loop left window from 0, once left and right are equal, mark 2D array[left][right] = true and update minimum cuts to minimum of iteself and dp[left - 1] + 1 if left is not 0 else 0, and update this cuts to dp[right]